Academy maniacs: Online activities

 In addition to the attacks, Anoufriev and Lytkin were active in social networks.
 Without concealing themselves, they described their crimes and even framed their gravity.
-On his personal pages on social networks, Anoufriev wrote: "We are gods, deciding who will live and who will die."
+On his personal pages on VKontakte, Anoufriev wrote: "We are gods, deciding who will live and who will die."
 The young men also led "recruiting conversations" with a number of users who visited their pages and groups.
 In a correspondence with a certain Yura Anoufriev, he suggested that the interlocutor try and kill the janitor for "training" and "training the psyche"; during the trial, Artyom Anoufriev stated that his account was being corresponded by an acquaintance who had access to it.
 Later during the investigation, when all the users with whom Anoufriev and Lytkin communicated were interrogated, it turned out that most of them simply did not believe the criminals, believing that they were taking on other people's murders in order to attract attention.
 The entire correspondence of Anoufriev, seized during the investigation, was 8 volumes in the form of 4,600 pages of printed text, which remained classified until the end of the trial.

 Investigation

-On 11 March 2011, after the body of the next victim of the "Molotochniki" was found, a rally was held in Akademgorodok on what measures should be taken regarding the events taking place.
+On March 11, 2011, after the body of a victim of the "Molotochniki" was found, a rally was held in Akademgorodok on what measures should be taken regarding the events taking place.
 By that time, there was already information that the killers were from age 16 to 18.
 Anoufriev and Lytkin also attended the meeting, offering ideas and videotaping it on a mobile phone.
 Meanwhile, constant patrols were conducted in the area.
 Special squads were created, and the crime rate decreased markedly, but did not lead to the killers' capture.
-Meanwhile, in Akademgorodok there was a panic caused by misinformation about the killings, which is why most common version among citizens was that it was a single maniac and he was about 30 years old.
+In Akademgorodok there was a panic caused by misinformation about the killings, which is why most common version among citizens was that it was a single maniac and he was about 30 years old.
 Anoufriev and Lytkin never once came under suspicion, because, according to the words of investigator Maxim Khomyak, "everyone looked for strangers.
 And these guys were their own in Akademgorodok."

-Olga Lipchinskaya, a journalist of Komsomolskaya Pravda, a month before the arrest of the "Molotochniki", when, accordingly, no one could establish their identities, gave this description of the "Academy Maniac":
+Olga Lipchinskaya, a journalist of Komsomolskaya Pravda, a month before the arrest of Anoufriev and Lytkin, when no one could establish their identities, gave this description of the "Academy Maniac":